Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 ### Motivation
 Techtonica is an intensive learning program whose format puts emphasis on participant-led learning, unlike a traditional classroom setting which emphasizes instructor-led learning.
 It's important that participants understand some common limiting beliefs about learning, and work to free themselves of these beliefs to be more successful at Techtonica.
+The tech industry is all about learning.
+When you open your mind to learn it gives you the freedom to work wherever you want because you learned the skills to get there!

 ### Objectives
 **Participants will understand**: